Center for Advocacy

 Civil litigation is high risk, high reward.

-From client interviewing to preparing evidence, the Singer Civil Litigation Practicum gives students a chance to learn from Prof. Singer’s successes and in turn create their own.
+From client interviewing to preparing evidence, the Singer Civil Litigation Practicum gives students a chance to learn from Professor Singer’s successes and use those experiences to create their own.

 Regent’s strong regional and national partnerships enable students to extern for course credit in a wide variety of legal settings.